Year 1 – PearlsOnly.com comes to Life

 My learning kept paying off, and the site sold more..
 I learned that site design was important, so I found a designer to work on PearlsOnly Version 1.0.
 What I’d read was certainly true – my sales doubled overnight!
 I read more about Google and Adwords – got smarter – and, again, my sales doubled.
 Forecasting the sales, the first full year of operations would generate around $225,000 in total sales and $100,000 in profit.

 There was a catch.
 I was getting very tired.
 I was pulling double duty by working two jobs, and my corporate work was becoming an impediment to my website work.
 However, I was still getting more money from my corporate job than I was from my budding pearl business.
 I was scared to leave the stable job and the cushy lifestyle that the company offered and plunge into the risk and the unknowns of the pearl business.
 But I loved the site work, and I’d grown to love the pearls.
 What I didn’t love was my corporate job.
 It was time to commit to one or the other, and the fear was crippling.
 What if sales dried up or people stopped buying?
 In the end, it was my wife who encouraged me to discard that fear.
 If it didn’t work out, jobs were plentiful.
-So, despite the fear, I gave up the ease and safety of my nine to five job, taking a dive from my rung of the corporate ladder, and committed fully to PearlsOnly on October 10, 2004.
+So, despite the fear, I gave up the ease and safety of my nine-to-five job, taking a dive from my rung of the corporate ladder, and committed fully to PearlsOnly on October 10, 2004.

 With that change, the pressure immediately increased.
 I was struck with the knowledge that the sole income for my family was coming from this business.
 The hours, which I expected to decrease, increased even more.
 But even as they did, the revenue kept climbing.
 Everything began to come together piece by piece, like a puzzle assembling itself.
 Employees came on board.
-At first they were students with no experience for packing and shipping.
+At first, they were students with no experience in packing and shipping.
 I was personally handling site, customer care, design, and shipping issues.
 My employees had no experience, so their “help” tended to cause additional headaches and further drain my time.
 I was working up to 120 hours a week, but even though all of this was exhausting, it was exhilarating.
 My future was in my hands alone.

 By 2004, we had eight employees and were making $1.2 million in sales.
 I was the pillar on which the business stood.
 All the questions came to me, and all the decisions were mine to make.
 Any balance my life had before was shattered.
 On a normal day I might have customer support to handle, a shipping problem to resolve, or even a total site crash to deal with.
 I was making about the same amount of money I had made at my previous job, but I was working three times as much.
 Doubt started to seep in through the cracks.
 I didn’t have time for friends or family.
 I had been consumed by my success.

 I began to realize that my overworking was just another problem that I had to solve.
 Since I didn’t know how, I fell back on what had worked for me all along: ”The Ten Book Rule”.
 Only, ten books didn’t do it.
 It took 30 or 40 to educate myself on how to actually run a business of my own, and as the fog of doubt cleared the answer became visible: I couldn’t do it all myself.
 I needed to hire smart people, people that would work for me without draining my time.
 The process wasn’t easy.
 I set up organization charts, mapping out various functions of the company.
-I knew exactly what I needed, but it would take six people to fill the man hours I’d put in.
+I knew exactly what I needed, but it would take six people to fill the man-hours I’d put in.
 It wasn’t so much that I was some sort of Superman, but I was a generalist – I needed to bring specialists on board to get the job done right.

 So, I started hiring.
 An IT manager was my first great hire, and his expertise decreased my workload dramatically.
 I could breathe again.
 He also taught me one of the most valuable lessons I would learn: that documentation was a necessity.
 Before, I had despised these things, the mechanical and technical processes, the procedures, the documents.
 They all felt so “corporate”.
 But I came to understand that documenting these ideas was the only way to transfer this information from my head to those working for me.
 If I wrote it down clearly, I could simply give it to new employees to learn.
 It was a perfectly simple concept, but to me it was a “eureka!” moment.